St. Elijah–Gorgani Church: History

 Since the 17th century, a church has been located on a funerary mound or tumulus (gorgan) in what was then a poor district situated between the Dâmbovița River and the pond in what later became Cișmigiu Gardens.
 The oldest mention appears to occur in a 1639 deed issued by Matei Basarab.
 Some experts believe it was built by Șerban Cantacuzino (1678–1688), who made it a metochion of his Cotroceni Monastery, as noted in a 1693 document.
 At any rate, the church existed in 1694/95, when Constantin Brâncoveanu donated a bell.
 Contrary to some researchers, who cite Gheorghe Ionescu-Gion, the first church was not made of wood.
 Archaeological excavations undertaken in 1953 unearthed traces of the old church, including a thick layer (0.6–1 meter) of rubble, containing bits of plaster painted in fresco and glazed discs.
 Likewise, the razing and flattening of the mound was established by a thick segment of sand and gravel, left by the builders of the first masonry church.
 Records from before 1761, Ban Mihail Cantacuzino and an 1810 registry all mention a masonry structure.
 By the reign of Alexander Ypsilantis, the church was in bad shape.
 The walls collapsed during the 1802 earthquake, and it was demolished in 1813.

 The church was rebuilt from the foundations, with massive walls, by former High Paharnici Manolache Hrisoscoleo and Ștefan Voinescu, former High Clucer Radu Voinescu and the cojoc (winter coat) makers’ guild.
 Completed in 1814, the gilding was finished in 1819, the date on the pisanie above the portico entrance door.
 Severely damaged by the 1838 earthquake, it was repaired, painted and the altar floored in 1862.
 Other repairs took place in 1880, 1886, and 1901.
 The portico was closed with windows for a time; a baldachin standing on two wooden poles existed in front until 1927.
 The narthex bell tower was redone in masonry in 1935.
 The imposing marble staircase, leading from the street to the church, dates to 1936.
 Both projects were undertaken by members of the Iron Guard, who started to attend services there around 1927.

+In 1937, the church was the setting for the funerals of Ion Moța and Vasile Marin, two Iron Guard members who were killed in action in the Spanish Civil War.
+In 1940, it hosted the funeral and reburial ceremony for the movement’s founder, Corneliu Zelea Codreanu, and the Iron Guard death squad members who had been killed in prison.
 Another consolidation was undertaken after the 1977 earthquake.
 The initial painting was redone in tempera in 1913.
 Iron Guard affiliate and artist Alexandru Bassarab repainted the frescoes in 1936–1937, in Neo-Byzantine style with Romanian touches.
 His work was destroyed in 1982.
 Other artists then decorated the altar and upper nave (1982–1985) and narthex and lower altar (1991–1993).